rhomobile/rhomobile-docs/docs/en/5.2.2/rhoconnect/push-client-setup-rps.md

 	$ adb install <filename>.apk

 #### Other Installation Methods
-You can also use any other method to get the apk file onto your device such as RhoGallery, App Gallery, or even just connecting through USB and dragging the file onto your device and clicking the file itself to install it.
-The last option of those though, will not work if you do not have access to the file system.
+You also can use AppGallery or an MDM system to deploy the .apk file to the device, or connect via USB and simply copy it, assuming that the device file system is exposed.
+These methods would be completed by browsing to the .apk file and executing it.
+Package contents will install where appropriate.

 ### Installing Runtime Apps for Windows Mobile/CE Devices
-If you are using a Windows Mobile or CE device, install the following runtime apps on your device.
+On Windows Mobile/CE devices, install the following runtime apps on your device.
 If you already have the [.NET Compact Framework](http://msdn.microsoft.com/en-us/library/bb788171\(v=vs.90\).aspx) on your device, make sure it is v3.5 or higher.

 * `rhoconnect-push-service.CAB`
 * `NETCFv35.Messages.EN.wm.cab`